KSSno/Klimakverna-Pilot1/README.md

 Note that the configuration file or options overwrite default settings, but use of both methods at the same time will not work.

-To do a test run, a dry run, of snakemake use the `-n` option
+To do a test run, a dry run, of the snakemake pipeline use the `-n` option

 ```console
 python /lustre/storeC-ext/users/klimakverna/development/Klimakverna-Pilot1/tools/run_testcase_8.py -c /lustre/storeC-ext/users/klimakverna/development/Klimakverna-Pilot1/tools/example_config.json -n
 ```

 The testcase is run locally, but for larger calculations it can be run in the PPI queue.
-Comment out line 451 to 458 in `run_testcase_8.py` and uncomment lines 460 to 463.
-Logged into PPI ext, the calculations are started as described above.
+Logged into PPI ext add the `-ppi` option in the command line when running the calculations as described above.

 ## Output